Members of today’s workforce are quickly realizing the benefits of remote work.

 Not to mention, remote workers often face communication barriers like opposing time zones or alternative work hours.

 As a result, remote workers must be able to work independently, especially when it comes to problem-solving, crisis management, or conceptualizing new ideas.
-Remote employees obviously work alone, but they must also be able to do their jobs without a great deal of supervision or collaboration.
+Remote employees work alone, but they must also be able to do their jobs without a great deal of supervision or collaboration.

 Employers that hire remote workers typically expect their workers to understand their job and meet expectations without much hand-holding.